unihackhq/handbook/docs/event-info/participants.md

 of our sponsors about any upcoming internship or graduate programs they may have.

+## Ownership of Code and Assets

+Any intellectual property (e.g. code, images, audio) that you and/or your team create during UNIHACK 2016 belongs to you.
+We may use your project to assist us with marketing in future years, but we will always seek to permission from you and/or your team in order to do so.

 ## Team Sizes

 As per [Rule 1](../basic-rules.md), each team can have up to four members.
 However, we will be strongly encouraging teams of three and four in order to have Presentation Day run smoothly.